JoramMillenaar/obsidian-related-notes/README.md

 ![Screenshot](https://github.com/JoramMillenaar/obsidian-related-notes/raw/master/example.gif)

+---
+# 🚧 **Under Construction: Plugin in Development** 🚧
+> ### ⚠️ **Notice: This Plugin is a Work in Progress!** ⚠️
+>
+> **This README outlines the intended functionality for the Related Notes Finder plugin, but the plugin is not yet fully operational as described.**
+>
+> I'm actively working to bring these features to life.
+Contributions are encouraged and appreciated!
+Feel free to dive in, experiment, and help shape the final product.
+---

 ## Features

 - **Fully Local and Private**: Your notes and data are never sent outside your device.
 All processing is done locally to ensure complete privacy.